chwarr/dnjc/README.md

 line has the format

 ```
-LEVEL<TAB>LINE<TAB>COLUMN<TAB>JSON-PATH<TAB>MESSAGE
+LEVEL<TAB>LINE<TAB>COLUMN<TAB>MESSAGE
 ```

 * LEVEL: the severity of the issue.
 Currently only "Error" is used.
 * LINE: the 1-based line number where the error occurred or started.
 * COLUMN: the 0-based byte offset into the line where the error occurred.
-* JSON-PATH: the path to the JSON element that has the error.
 * MESSAGE: the detailed error message.
 This comes directly from `JsonDocument.Parse()`, so it sometimes says things like "Change the reader options", which isn't the best output from a tool like this, but there's no way to adjust this output.

-If LINE, COLUMN, or JSON-PATH cannot be determined, they will be empty.
+If LINE or COLUMN cannot be determined, they will be empty.

+Additional columns may be added in the future at the end.
+Ensure your parsing can handle this.

 The exit code of `dnjc` will be